Converting CentOS Linux to Red Hat Enterprise Linux

 Options for migrating from CentOS Linux to Red Hat Enterprise Linux

-Once you have decided which systems to migrate, the next decision is whether to build a new Red Hat Enterprise Linux instance(s) and redeploy (lift and shift) your apps and data or to convert your existing CentOS Linux instance(s) to Red Hat Enterprise Linux using the fully supported Convert2RHEL tool.
+Your first decision—after deciding which systems to migrate—should be determining whether to build a new Red Hat Enterprise Linux instance, or instances, and redeploy (lift and shift) your applications and data, or to convert your existing CentOS Linux instance, or instances, to Red Hat Enterprise Linux, using the fully supported convert2RHEL tool.

 • Lift and shift is a clean-slate deployment that eliminates administrative baggage, allowing you to update and improve the configuration and optimize for better performance.

-Lift and shift can be done on your own or with the assistance of Red Hat Consulting.
+• You can lift and shift on your own or with help from Red Hat Consulting experts.

 • Time constraints: Converting is faster than building a new system.

 • Knowledge: Depending on how old the system is, there may be limited knowledge or documentation on the system configuration.
-The Convert2RHEL tool preserves system and app configurations.
+The convert2RHEL tool preserves system and application configurations.

 • Expertise: There may not be enough in-house Linux expertise for a lift and shift.

-• Downtime: System configurations and workloads remain in place requiring no additional configuration, making the process similar to a minor release update.
+• Downtime: System configurations and workloads remain in place, requiring no additional configuration and making the process similar to a minor release update.

-There are four main conversion pathways to choose from:
+The 4 main conversion pathways to choose from are:

-• Convert2RHEL with Satellite: If you have a Red Hat Smart Management subscription to manage a fleet of servers, you can use Red Hat Satellite with Convert2RHEL to automate conversions in bulk.
+• Convert2RHEL with Red Hat Satellite.
+If you have a Red Hat Satellite subscription to manage a fleet of servers, you can use Red Hat Satellite with convert2RHEL to automate conversions in bulk.

 Using the Convert2RHEL tool

-Convert2RHEL is a supported tool that converts CentOS Linux 7 and CentOS Linux 8 into supportable Red Hat Enterprise Linux systems—retaining existing applications and configurations.
+Convert2RHEL is a supported tool that converts CentOS Linux 7 and CentOS Linux 8 into supportable Red Hat Enterprise Linux systems while retaining existing applications and configurations.
 It is the result of a collaborative effort between Red Hat Engineering and Consulting services, where it has been used successfully for many CentOS Linux conversions in large and complex enterprise environments.

-• Conversion guidance: For users who are converting from an RPM-based Linux distribution to Red Hat Enterprise Linux, check out the documentation.
-In addition, the Red Hat Enterprise Linux migration process webpage can help guide your conversion.
-Existing Red Hat Enterprise Linux subscription holders can use the Migration Center in the Red Hat Customer Portal for additional resources and a new Convert2RHEL FAQ.
-If you have complex migration projects or want to accelerate your migration, consider engaging Red Hat Consulting services to help convert key applications and workloads.
+• Conversion guidance.
+For users who are converting from an RPM Package Manager (RPM)-based Linux distribution to Red Hat Enterprise Linux, read this documentation or this webpage to help guide your conversion.
+Existing Red Hat Enterprise Linux subscription holders can use the Migration Center in the Red Hat Customer Portal to find additional resources and a new Convert2RHEL FAQ.
+If you have complex migration projects, or want to accelerate your migration, consider engaging Red Hat Consulting services to help convert key applications and workloads.

-• Accessibility: Access Convert2RHEL from a yum-compatible repository on the Red Hat FTP server.
-Access to the Convert2RHEL utility and its updates is at no cost and there is no subscription required.
+• Accessibility.
+Access convert2RHEL from a Yellowdog Updater, Modified (YUM)-compatible repository on the Red Hat content delivery network (CDN).
+Access to the Convert2RHEL utility and its updates comes at no cost and there is no subscription required.
 However, a subscription is required to access Red Hat Enterprise Linux content to complete the conversion process.

-• On-going enhancements: Red Hat is exploring other capabilities and enhancements to include in future releases.
+• Ongoing enhancements.
+Red Hat is always exploring other capabilities and enhancements to include in future releases.

 Quick start for simple use cases